I am working as a statistics and information science professor at the University of Leuven.

-My research is located at the Leuven Institute for Research on Information Systems (LIRIS), University of Leuven, Belgium.
-My teaching focuses on Statistics, Research Methods, and Information Management & Technologies.
+My research is located at the Leuven Institute for Research on Information Systems (LIRIS) and focuses on the intersections of Information Science, Statistics,

 - reproducible research based on innovative databases/repositories and Compendium Technology (i.e. reproducible research and computing)